Board of Advisors

 Alvin B. Tillery Jr., Ph.D.

-He also holds a tenured appointment in the social sciences at Northwestern University, where he is the Founding Director of the Center for the Study of Diversity and Democracy.
-His research and teaching interests focus on leveraging the insights of the social sciences to boost the capacities of organizations to achieve greater diversity, equity, and inclusion.
-At Northwestern, he has worked to disseminate these ideas through an innovative online, executive education program based on his CREED Model for diversity, equity, and inclusion leadership.
-He has also taught at Rutgers University, University of Notre Dame, University of Michigan, and Harvard University.
-Al has received a number of fellowships, grants, and awards, including excellence in teaching awards from Harvard, Notre Dame, and Northwestern.
+Al is a leading expert on race relations and diversity, equity, and inclusion in Corporate America.
+Al holds a tenured appointment in the social sciences at Northwestern University, where he is the Founding Director of the Center for the Study of Diversity and Democracy.
+His research and teaching interests focus on leveraging the insights of the social sciences to boost the capacities of organizations to achieve greater DEI.
+At Northwestern, he has worked to disseminate these ideas through an innovative online, executive education program based on his CREED Model for DEI leadership.
+He has also taught at Rutgers University, University of Notre Dame, University of Michigan, and Harvard University and received a number of fellowships, grants, and awards, including excellence in teaching awards from Harvard, Notre Dame, and Northwestern.

-Al received his Ph.D. in Political Science from Harvard University and his B.A. in Political Science from Morehouse College, where he was also a member of the varsity tennis team.
+Al earned his Ph.D. in Political Science from Harvard University and his B.A. in Political Science from Morehouse College.